 Halifax is a responsible lender and we only want you to borrow what you can afford and in a way that is best for you.
-If you’d like to talk to us about the choices you’ve made or would like advice, we will be happy to refer you to a member of staff who will be able to help you.
-They will also be able to help you if you’re experiencing financial difficulties.
+If you’d like to talk to us about the choices you’ve made or you would like further information, please contact us.
+We will also be able to help you if you’re experiencing financial difficulties.

 We've listened to the comments of our customers and below are a list of answers that we hope will help to resolve some of the questions you may have around the Halifax Clarity Credit Card.